NUBIC/surveyor/README.md

 # Configuration

-The surveyor generator creates config/initializers/surveyor.rb.
-There, you can specify:

 - your own relative root for surveys ('/' is not recommended as any path will be interpreted as a survey name)
-- your own custom title (string) for the survey list page
-- your own custom layout file name, in your app/views/layouts folder
-- your own custom finish url for all surveys. you can give a string (a path), a symbol (the name of a method in ApplicationController)
-- if you would like surveys to require authorization via the restful_authentication plugin

-The initializer runs once, when the app starts.
-The block style is used to keep multiple options DRY (defaults below):

-    Surveyor::Config.run do |config|
-      config['default.relative_url_root'] = nil # "surveys"
-      config['default.title'] = nil # "You can take these surveys:"
-      config['default.layout'] = nil # "surveyor_default"
-      config['default.index'] =  nil # "/surveys" # or :index_path_method
-      config['default.finish'] =  nil # "/surveys" # or :finish_path_method
-      #config['authentication_method'] = :login_required # set to true to use restful authentication
-      config['extend'] = %w() # %w(survey surveyor_helper surveyor_controller)
-    end

-You can update surveyor's configuration at any time.
-Use the block style (above), or the individual style:

-    Surveyor::Config['default.title'] = "Cheese is great!"

-To look at the current surveyor configuration:

-    Surveyor::Config.to_hash.inspect

 # Customizing surveyor

-Surveyor's models, helper, and controller can be customized via classes in your app/models, app/helpers and app/controllers directories.
-To generate the sample files and sample layout, run:
+Surveyor's controller, models, and views may be customized via classes in your app/models, app/helpers and app/controllers directories.
+To generate a sample custom controller and layout, run:

     script/rails generate surveyor:custom

-and open surveys/README\_FOR\_CUSTOM\_SURVEYOR.md
+and check out surveys/README\_FOR\_CUSTOM\_SURVEYOR.md

 # Dependencices